 Another interesting place to wander is the Rue Saint-Jean.
 We stepped into the J.A.
 Moisan Epiciere which was an old-world grocery store and deli.
 This store dates back to 1871 and carries a great selection of Quebec-made cheeses, maple syrup concoctions, salads, and deli products.
 This would be an excellent place to stock up for a picnic.
 As you can see the employees were cute and fun too.

 Another wonderful stop on Rue Saint-Jean is the Erico Chocolate Patisserie.
-This little shop featured a bakery, a handmade chocolate counter and a museum that tells about the history of chocolate.
+This little shop featured a bakery, a handmade chocolates counter and a museum that tells about the history of chocolate.
 There is also a glass window area where you can watch candy makers in action.
 But the creme de la creme was the hot chocolate.
 They offer several different kinds and I can’t remember what I ordered, but it was smothered in whipped cream and tasted heavenly.
 See those little windows on each side of the door?
 There’s a window seat in one on the left where we sat sipping our cocoa and watching the world go by.

 So, let’s see if I can sum up Quebec in 30 seconds or less.
 With restaurants galore, it’s a fun place for foodies.
 It’s a haven for history buffs (we found a tree with a cannonball lodged in the roots), and the scenery is spectacular especially in the fall.
 There are lots of fun tours available but it’s also very walkable if you just want to do your own thing.
 All in all, I loved Quebec and wished we could have stayed longer.